 Woerner has become a leading sod supplier in the Southeast by locating farms and outlets convenient to market and by providing outstanding service to its customers.
 This successful regional experience has lead to a national expansion strategy.
 Extensive market research has led to establishment of farms in Colorado and Hawaii in January 2000 with long-range plans for further expansion.

 Woerner's competitive edge in the turf industry is a result of producing quality products using unique production techniques developed over many years, an experienced sales staff providing valuable information and service to customers, and outstanding delivery service via its own transportation company.

 While investment in land is a necessity to provide the resources for the sod operations, it also is an investment in the growth of the area it serves.
 As the area matures, the highest and best use of the land may change from farming to development.
-Woerner Realty, Inc., a company formed to acquire property used in the farming operations, and Woerner AgriBusiness, LLC, Management Division, have on-staff personnel researching, planning and implementing development plans to maximize the value of the investments.
-The company vision is to use its resources wisely for the benefit of the shareholders and for the benefit of the communities in which we live.
+The Woerner Companies continue to acquire property used in the farming operations, and there are on-staff personnel researching, planning and implementing development plans to maximize the value of the investments.
+The company vision is to use its resources wisely for the benefit of the communities in which we live.
 It is our goal that we improve the value and utility of the assets with which we have been entrusted, and that we improve the quality of life of the people affected by our decisions.